FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 This primarily depends on the application and what matters to the downstream user.
 There is no singular definition and therein lies the issue.

 Let's say two texts discuss the same subject, but have different tones is that similar?
-It might be if you are deduplicating a dataset for training, but if you are comparing news articles for tone probably not.
+It might be if you are deduplicating a dataset for training, but if you are comparing news articles for how a subject is covered probably not.

+Identifying what matter for a task is a critical part of the development process.
+Due to the complexity of the subject we'll save that for another blog post.

-## Until Next Time
+## Next Time on Semantic Similarity

 So we've covered why I think similarity is an under explored subject and come up with a working definition of it.
 The next step is to see that in practice.
 The next blog post will discuss use of similarity in tasks.
 What tasks can be framed as a similarity problem and some examples of what characteristics matter in each use case.